 Peter Harris CSO and Co-Founder

-Peter is a Berlin based founder and board member of Resonate, a streaming music co-operative with over 15,000 members.
-Resonate began in 2015, directly inspired by blockchain technology.
+Peter is a Berlin based founder and board member of Resonate, a streaming music co-operative with over 16,000 members.
+Resonate began in 2015, directly inspired by the advent of blockchain technology.
 As CEO of Resonate, Peter collaborated with numerous partners in the industry, including George Howard from Berklee/MIT Open Music Initiative, BigChainDB (now the Ocean Protocol), Imogen Heap of Mycelia, and Ujo from Consensys, among many others.
 In 2018, Peter negotiated a funding agreement with RChain, a proof of stake blockchain system based in Seattle, WA, USA.
 Peter regularly provides strategic advice for start-ups and continues to consult Resonate on a weekly basis.

 We're currently taking sample metadata sets from independent labels worldwide, with a strong focus on exploring the technical challenges presented by multiple languages and characters.

 Industry, education and technology partners are also welcome to reach out to join the initiative.